Skip to main content

 Competitors include wounded, ill, and injured active-duty service members and veterans representing all branches of the U.S. military – Army, Navy, Marines, Air Force, Coast Guard, Space Force, and U.S. Special Operations Command.

-Learn more about the Warrior Games and some WWP warriors who are competing.
+Learn more about the Warrior Games.

 How Are Competitors Selected?